What Is Web Accessibility & How To Stay ADA Compliant.

 Content must be robust enough that it can be interpreted reliably by a wide variety of user agents, including assistive technologies.
 This means that users must be able to access the content as technologies advance (as technologies and user agents evolve, the content should remain accessible).

-WHY YOU SHOULD CARE.
+WHY YOU SHOULD CARE ABOUT WEB ACCESSIBILITY

 Because one day it could be you.
 We’re all aging and as mentioned above, we will most likely experience some type of impairment as we get older.
 It’s the right thing to do.
 A disability shouldn’t stop someone from living online and accessing the things other people do.
 It’s the law.
 All people have the right to enjoy the web and the things the internet has to offer, despite any disabilities they have.
 It offers peace of mind.
-Abiding by the established standard removes a lot of worries and assures compliance.
+Abiding by the established standard removes a lot of worries and assures website accessibility and compliance.